COMHIS/estc/inst/examples/Shakespeare.Rmd

 (ESTC)](http://estc.bl.uk/F/?func=file&file_name=login-bl-estc).
 We
 then carried out a brief but revealing analysis concerning the early modern publishing (1593-1800) of Shakespeare and Cervantes.
-Check below for some graphs that we thought you might find interesting.
+Check below for some graphs that we wanted to share as you might also find them interesting.

 In the ESTC and CERL catalogues, we have metadata on roughly 0.5 and 5 million documents, respectively, between 1470-1800.
 With a combination